caltechlibrary/dataset/README.md

 ## layout

-+ dataset
++ dataset (directory on file system)
-    + collection
+    + collection (directory on file system)
         + collection.json - metadata about collection
             + maps the filename of the JSON blob stored to a bucket in the collection
             + e.g. file "mydocs.jons" stored in bucket "aa" would have a map of {"mydocs.json": "aa"}
-        + keys.json - a list of keys in the collection
+        + keys.json - a list of keys in the collection (it is the default select list)
         + BUCKETS - a sequence of alphabet names for buckets holding JSON documents
             + Buckets let supporting common commands like ls, tree, etc. when the doc count is high
+        + SELECT_LIST.json - a JSON document holding an array of keys
+            + the default select list is "keys", it is not mutable by Push, Pop, Shift and Unshift
+            + select lists cannot be named "keys" or "collection"

 BUCKETS are names without meaning normally using Alphabetic characters.
 A dataset defined with four buckets might looks like aa, ab, ba, bb.

 ## operations